2018–19 Championnat National 2

-The 2018–19 Championnat National 2 is the 21st season of the fourth tier in the French football league system in its current format.
+The 2018–19 Championnat National 2 is the 21st season of the fourth tier in the French football league system.
 The competition is contested by 64 clubs split geographically across 4 groups of 16 teams each.
 The teams included amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.

 Teams

 On 13 July, the FFF ratified the constitution of the competition, and published the groups as follows: